The First Jobs Of 13 Wall Street Titans

 Wall Street Career: Robertson began his career on The Street at Kidder Peabody & Company in 1957 as a sales trainee.

-First Job: When Dalio was just 12 years old, he worked as a caddy at a golf club frequented by Wall Street types.
-As a caddy, Dalio was able to make $US6 a bag and he later took those funds to buy his first stock.
+First Job: When Dalio was just 12-years-old, he worked as a caddy at a golf club frequented by Wall Street types.
+As a caddy, Dalio was able to make $6 a bag and he later took those funds to buy his first stock.

 Wall Street Career: Today Dalio, the founder of hedge fund behemoth Bridgewater Associates, is regarded as the most successful hedge fund manager in the world.
 What's more is Time magazine named him one of the most influential people in the world in 2012.